Siddhartha335/Backend-2024/readme.md

 2. Project-01 - Studied how nodes helps us to build web servers using built-in modules like http and external package url, also learned about URL, HTTP and it's method and responses.
 Also deep dived in Express JS.

 3. mongoose-02 - Used Express and MongoDB(as a non-relational database) for performing CRUD operations.
 Also, studied and practiced ODM(Object Document Mapper) namely Mongoose for performing database queries on an express app.

+4. mongoose-03 - Learned different Mongoose model methods and use to make REST APi's